 If This Were a Drug, it Would Be The #1 Seller in the World

 Did you know that the average American gets only 6.8 hours of sleep each night?
-And a third of Americans are getting fewer than six hours of sleep.
+And a third of Americans suffer from sleep deprivation.
+They sleep less than six hours.
 Just over 100 years ago in 1910 the average was 9 hours per night!
 We are averaging more than 2 hours LESS sleep per night.

 In fact, sleep deprivation can lead to a number of health problems including diabetes, obesity, cardiovascular disease, cancer, anxiety, poor brain health as well as poor decision making.
 One of the big dangers with sleep is that you don’t know you’re sleep deprived when you’re sleep deprived.